-This article is a deeper technical primer into the system design of the Augmented Bonding Curve used for the Commons Stack based off of Michael Zargham’s complex system research at BlockScience.
-For brevity, this article will assume a preliminary knowledge of bonding curves (if you need a refresh or an introduction, check out Slava Balasanov’s deep dive into bonding curves, Jeff Emmet’s simple introduction, and our first article on the topic here).
+This article is a deeper technical primer into the system design of the Augmented Bonding Curve used for the Commons Stack based off of Michael Zargham’s Complex Systems research at BlockScience.
+For brevity, this article will assume a preliminary knowledge of bonding curves (if you need a refresh or an introduction, check out Slava Balasanov’s deep dive into bonding curves, Jeff Emmett’s simple introduction, and our first article on the topic here).
 The beginning of the article focuses on the overall design of the system and the second half will dive deeper into the equations and simulations that define how it all works.

 As Slava puts it — “bonding curves are a design space for new incentive mechanisms”.
 Zargham’s research shows that ‘bonding curves’ themselves are only the doorway to this design space.
 By incentivizing early adopters with tokens encoded with intrinsic value, we are able to envision a new funding model for continuous organizations governed by their communities.